Get your tastebuds ready! The Spicy Austin Mule is a twist on the classic. Tito’s Vodka makes it Austin, fresh jalapeno makes it spicy.

 TYPES OF GINGER BEER FOR THE SPICY AUSTIN MULE

 There are several brands of ginger beer, and you can also choose from alcoholic or non alcoholic.
 I know little to nothing about ginger beer, so I went to my local liquor store for help.
 Stillwater Wine & Spirits is awesome because it’s about 1/2 mile from my house, I’m friends with the owners, and the staff is very knowledgeable and helpful.
 They recommended Crabbie’s and, since they’ve never steered me wrong in the past, I went with it.

 The Spicy Austin Mule is so simple to make:

 - Add 2 ounce Tito’s Vodka and 4 ounces of Ginger Beer into a copper mug

 - Add fresh-squeezed lime juice and sliced jalapenos

 - Garnish with a slice of lime and a sprig of mint

 I took the Spicy Austin Mules to Michele’s house that evening, so my friends could taste-test my creation.
 They all agreed I went a little heavy on the vodka, but the drink got an overall thumbs-up.
 I impressed myself with my first Spicy Austin Mule.
 It’s not something I drink regularly, but I will definitely make it for friends.

 I am so grateful for your support of Karyl’s Kulinary Krusade.
 This post contains affiliate links.
 Should you make a purchase through these links, I will receive a small commission.
 Please note that there are no additional charges to you.
 My full Disclosure Policy is available HERE

-For delicious recipes, click on the photos below!
+For delicious recipes with alcohol, click on the photos below!